FAQ

 Carmacks has used Road Guard Plus™ for the past five winter seasons on Edmonton’s Northwest Anthony Henday Drive ring road project.
 The company reports that during this time, Road Guard Plus™ reduced the total chlorides used (mostly sodium chloride) on NW Anthony Henday Drive by two-thirds.
 Carmacks also saw a reduction in sand costs of approximately 25%, a reduction in salt costs of 25-30% and a reduction in equipment hours of roughly 15%.

-• Is Road Guard Plus™ inhibited anti-icing product corrosive?
+• Is Road Guard Eco-Plus/Road Guard Plus™ inhibited anti-icing product corrosive?

-Road Guard Plus™, includes an organic-based corrosion inhibitor.
-This corrosion inhibitor makes up about 10% of the finished formulation of Road Guard Plus™ and protects vehicles, roads and infrastructure from corrosion.
+Road Guard Eco-Plus and Road Guard Plus™ include an organic-based corrosion inhibitor.
+This corrosion inhibitor makes up about 10% of the finished formulation of Road Guard Eco-Plus/Road Guard Plus™ and protects vehicles, roads and infrastructure from corrosion.
 Lab tests have shown that our inhibited anti-icer is up to 84% less corrosive than traditional rock salt (sodium chloride).

 • What is Clear Roads and why is it important?